HuddleEng/PhantomXHR/README.md

 The PhantomXHR project has been developed to support testing of Ajax powered Web apps.
 Using SinonJS, PhantomXHR isolates the UI from its server-side API using mocks to simulate server responses.
 This allows data-setup within the test-suite, substantially faster than creating real data in the database.

 PhantomXHR is not about integration testing, it's about testing the UI as a separate concern and should be used alongside other tools to ensure complete test coverage.
+For more complete UI test suite also consider using [PhantomCSS](/Huddle/PhantomCSS) for CSS regression.

 ### Example